Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-If you are able to feel external air coming in or the air is clear out of a hole or gap, then it’s most likely a gap or hole that needs sealing in somehow.
+If you are able to feel external air getting in, or see the air is clear from a hole or gap that is, it is probably a gap or crack that needs sealing in some way.
 Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that let air in or out of the home require the sealing.
-For example, if an open fireplace isn’t in use it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent possible.
+Cracks that are greater than 3mm and let air into or out from your house need the sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be sealed from.
+Landlords and property managers are accountable for making sure such draughts are eliminated whenever possible.

-There is no need to block off gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the building when the house gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
-We will check the windows and doors during the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow movement of the building as the home warms and cools so that they are able to be closed and opened rather than securing.
+We will examine all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections